 - It’s quick and easy to book.
 Find a room by navigating its geo-locator, and confirm your reservations in just a few clicks.
 It’s even faster with properties that allow for instant bookings.

 - It can be cheaper than a hotel — and even a hostel.
 If you’re traveling with a family of five, you could reserve an entire home for double digits in many places — think more space for fewer dollars.

 - Easier to connect with local folks.
 Ask your host about the local coffee shop, and go there instead of a big chain.
-If you’re hoping to brush shoulders with natives, Airbnb is an excellent choice.
+If you’re hoping to brush shoulders with community residents, Airbnb is an excellent choice.

 - Fees can add up quickly.
 The cleaning fee, service fee and taxes can take a super-low rate and almost double it.
-Tight budget travelers should remain wary until after seeing the final price at checkout.
+Tight budget travelers should remain wary until they see the final price at checkout.

 - Inconvenient check-in and -out times.
-Since each host sets their own check-in and -out times, arrival and departure may not be as flexible as at a hotel.
+Since each host sets their own check-in and -out times, arrival and departure may be less flexible than a hotel.
 Though many properties have a lock box so you can enter without meeting up with the host.